Love Long Lost

 Multiply by seven,

-Love is made in heaven.
+Love made in heaven.

 Just as the heavens shelter the cosmos, this work encapsulates an intricate dance.
 Like a living portrait of a boy and a girl, it emanates a dual presence, fusing together a dynamic duality that is as intricate as it is profound.
 It embodies a deeply philosophical exploration of artistic purpose, inviting readers to venture through the profound realms of the conscious and subconscious.